howjmay/dualbox/README.md

 # dualbox

-Encrypt your data and decrypt them depends on the input key.
+Encrypt given data all together and decrypt them depends on the given keys.